kglw-dot-net/phase1/blog/_drafts/explorations-vol-1.md

 Invisible
 Face

-The 'invisible faces' of the red-robed characters seem to indicate ability or experience of some warping of the universe beyond the understanding of physics — Nonagon Infinity opens the door.
+The 'invisible faces' of the red-robed characters now seem to indicate ability or experience of some extreme warping of the universe, exposing its 'other face' with a reduced speed of light and impossible gravity.
+Nonagon Infinity opens the door; aside from being a clear nod to Aldous Huxley's _The Doors Of Perception_ (This book is among the first literary descriptions of the influence of psychedelics), it is clear that this door opens between some form of parallel universes (or is that the same thing?).

 Depending on how deep you're willing to look, these connections span the vast majority of the discography.
 Most cohesive theories would place _I'm In Your Mind Fuzz_ as the first solid foundation, but a case could be made for the cover artwork of 2013's _Oddments_.
-Making up a little world of its own, the lyrics of this album dont really seem to relate to the many characters and scenes that comprise the visual feast, yet some of them bear striking resemblance to imagery that would pop up again and again through the years; various reptile-based creatures, warped or decaying sinister buildings, visual patterns, esoteric magic-like figures, sludgy liquid textures etc. Indeed, origins of even these could be traced back to the cover artwork for the group's debut album _12 Bar Bruise_, the first work contributed to the band by their now resident visual artist and de-facto seventh member Jason Galea; who has become responsible for the vast majority of the larger visual universe.
+Making up a little world of its own, the lyrics of this album dont really seem to relate to the many characters and scenes that comprise the visual feast, yet some of them bear striking resemblance to imagery that would pop up again and again through the years; various reptilian creatures, warped or decaying sinister buildings, visual patterns, esoteric mrobed figures, sludgy liquid textures etc. Indeed, origins of even these could be traced back to the cover artwork for the group's debut album _12 Bar Bruise_, the first work contributed to the band by visual artist and de-facto seventh member Jason Galea; who has become responsible for the vast majority of visual King Gizzard material.
 Before getting too hung up on the very first instance of a singular call-back between releases, it is worth noting that the infinite-loop concept of _Nonagon Infinity_ using segues between every song had been conceived of and at least attempted for _I'm in Your Mind Fuzz_  resulting in the medley of connected songs that opens the album — such is only one other of the pre-meditated links that travel both ways between the two, all of which combine into a sort of temporal wormhole that define their status as the true galactic centre of the home-system of the Gizzverse.
 Given the quote from Eric above about how the band decided what their last album would be before they even fully formed, nothing is truly off the table.